YoannaPo/Knowledge-Base/Behavioral-Interview-Questions/questions.md

 ## Questions:

 ### Achievements
 - [ ] Give me an example of a project or initiative that you started on your own.
 What prompted you to get started?
-Describe a project that you worked on, that led to your professional development.
   - **Cause:**
   - **Action:**
   - **Result:**